linguisticteam/resource-central/README.md

 This Content Reference Central will be used as a searchable storage system for all useful content that we come accross and want to have in one place.
 Examples include tutorials, books, lessons, etc.

 ###User Stories (US)
+The User Stories are descriptions of functionality from the point of view of the end user (for more information, see http://www.mountaingoatsoftware.com/agile/user-stories).
+Here we have divided the user stories into three sections so that we can easily follow the progress.
+They have also been assigned importance points, which help us always work on the most important functionalities.
+The user stories are then further broken down into technical tasks, which you can see in the Issues section here on github.

 ToDo:
 * US2: As an administrator, I can update the details of existing resources.
 Importance = 10